 There is always the possibility that a new technology will emerge that is cleaner and more efficient than battery charged cars.
 There are hydrogen cars and even water powered engines.
 Governments and major corporations need to build the infrastructure to facilitate new technologies.
 Currently their money is on electric vehicles with a focus on delivering the charging points required for widespread adoption.

 Only time will tell whether Tesla is fair value at $50 billion today, much will depend on establishing and expanding production capabilities in the short term.
 At the same time, Tesla will need to stay at the forefront in developing and introducing new technologies in order to stay ahead of competition and to deliver a mass market solution.

-CSS Partners has been raising development capital for innovative companies since 2001.
+CSS Partners has been raising alternative investment capital for innovative companies since 2001.
 Our preferred approach is to try to identify small companies that provide key services to trailblazers.
 In the case of Tesla, rather than speculating on an already highly valued company, we would look for innovative companies with technologies that could become essential in the supply chain of electric vehicles.

 That way we are investing in companies typically valued sub £10m with the scope to see high multiples of that valuation if they successfully complete their business plans.

 CSS Partners provides a non-advisory service to private investors, supplying a high level of information and liaison on each opportunity allowing investors to make informed investment decisions

 The information in this website is provided by CSS Partners LLP.
 This website has been approved for the purposes of section 21 of the Financial Services and Markets Act by Charles Street Securities Europe LLP (CSSE), which is authorised and regulated by the Financial Conduct Authority.
 CSS Partners is an appointed representative of CSSE.